How Can We Help?

 Reassigning COM ports under CommandHMI for a project created under HMITool

-When you switch from an older generation HMI to the new HMI, the COM ports may not be assigned to the correct numbers.
+When you switch from an older generation HMI to the new HMI, the COM ports may not be assigned to the correct port number.

-Or you may need to change the COM port for a project, for example if one of the ports has become faulty.
+Or you may need to change the COM port for a project, for example if you want to switch from USB port to RS232 port.

 Download and open the new CommandHMI programming tool